yireo-joomla/JoomlaPluginsBook/README.md

     administrator/language/en-GB/en-GB.plg_system_example.sys.ini

-The samples can be installed in Joomla! by copying all relevant files to a Joomla! site and using the "Discover" feauture of the Joomla!
+The samples can be installed in Joomla! by copying all relevant files to a Joomla! site and using the "Discover" feature of the Joomla!
 Extension Manager to install things.

 License
 =======